 Dental implants are state-of-the-art dental restorations that are used to replace one or more missing teeth and to provide the same function and aesthetics as natural teeth.
 These tooth replacement systems are comprised of a titanium rod, which is inserted into the jawbone for stability and quality, and a ceramic dental crown, which offers the same bite surface and appearance as an organic tooth.
 Considered the gold standard for tooth replacement, dental implants can help you restore your smile comfortably and beautifully for many years.

 To help you determine whether dental implants may be right for you, as well as to provide the highest level of patient care and service, Dr. Arun Narang will be available to examine you, develop a customized treatment, and plan the surgery.
-If it turns out you require bone grafting, our oral surgeon and periodontist, Dr. Oleh Korol and Dr. Nasser Derakshan, can best address this concern, if needed.
+If it turns out you require bone grafting, our dental surgeon and periodontist, Dr. Nasser Derakshan, can best address this concern, if needed.

 For more information about dental implants, of if you wish to schedule an appointment with Dr. Narang, please contact us today.